Praseetha-KR/imagineer/content/blog/2020-05-10-packer-build-for-ubuntu-20-04.md

 Autoinstallation lets you answer all those configuration questions ahead of time with autoinstall config and lets the installation process run without any external interaction.
 The autoinstall config is provided via cloud-init configuration.
 Values are taken from the config file if set, else default values are used.

 There are multiple ways to provide configuration data for cloud-init.
 Typically user config is stored in `user-data` and cloud specific config in `meta-data` file.
 The list of supported cloud datasources can be found in [cloudinit docs](https://cloudinit.readthedocs.io/en/latest/topics/datasources.html#known-sources).
-Since packer builds it locally, data source is <a href="https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html" target="_blank">NoCloud</a> in our case and the config files will served to the installer over http.
+Since packer builds it locally, data source is <a href="https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html" target="_blank" rel="noopener noreferrer nofollow">NoCloud</a> in our case and the config files will served to the installer over http.

-#### Packer config to build a VMWare virtual machine from Ubuntu 20.04 live server ISO
+### Packer config to build a VMWare virtual machine from Ubuntu 20.04 live server ISO

 1] *ubuntu-20.04-live-server-packer.json*: